 This is the most common question, and the answer is nuanced.
 Double glazing reduces heat loss, but it is not a standalone energy-saving solution.

 For a typical gas-heated semi-detached house, upgrading from single to A-rated double glazing saves approximately £95 to £130 per year on energy bills (based on October 2024 Ofgem price cap levels, projected to remain steady for 2026).
-This is not a quick payback.
-You are investing for comfort, condensation reduction, and property value, not short-term bill savings.
+Don’t expect your bills to plummet overnight.
+The real win?
+A warmer home, less condensation on your windows, and a higher property value when you’re ready to sell.

 When Double Glazing May Not Be Worth It